Gothic-Modding-Community/gmc/docs/ObjectPersistence.md

 #### Chunks

 A chunk is a structure that groups properties together.
-Most of the time, a chunk represents a class instance, however this is not always true, as classes may arbitrarily create chunks as is needed.
+Most of the time, a chunk represents a class instance, however, this is not always true, as classes may arbitrarily create chunks as is needed.
 For example, the example above contains a chunk called `VobTree`, which does not represent a class instance, but only serves to make the reading of the archive easier.

 While in ASCII mode, the start of a chunk is represented using square brackets.